A Performance Indicator Framework for Accessibility Data: Employment

 Performance indicators are a specific, observable, and measurable characteristic.
 They are used to show progress (either positive, or negative) towards achieving a specific outcome.

-Each performance indicator has a description and data sources that will help inform progress against that indicator.
+Each performance indicator includes a description and data sources that will help inform progress against that indicator.
 In some instances, data sources are still being identified.

 (English Content)

-The following list has 3 types of performance indicators:
+The following list describes 2 the types of performance indicators corresponding to employment:

 - core indicators are high-level performance indicators that measure progress and trends over time.
 These measures identify the achievement of a specific outcome (either positive or negative).
-For example, employment rate
+An example includes employment rate

 - supporting indicators are performance indicators that address specific components of core indicators.
-For example, rate of new hires
+An example includes rate of new hires

-The goal of sub-indicators and supporting indicators is to provide a more robust understanding of a multi-faceted issue.
+The purpose of supporting indicators is to provide a clearer understanding of a complex issue.

 Core indicators